walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 Override it with the `TRANSACTION_DATA_PROFILES_URL` launch environment variable or `UserDefaults` key.
 Wallet attestation values remain explicit overrides through `ATTESTATION_*` environment/UserDefaults values; no bearer token is defaulted.

-The ready screen prioritizes the full QR within the available space. **Prepare sharing** is a single
-switch: off means review each request; on means review, approve, then reconnect.
-Selecting the mode does not authorize disclosure.
-The same switch is available in Nearby sharing settings.
-Once armed, the reader and expiry countdown stay visible, and **Approved data** opens the already reviewed selection.
-Cancel stays separate from scrolling content.
-Short screens and larger text retain scrolling for secondary controls; landscape places the QR beside the controls.

 ## Common commands